amoghyatnatti/CS4348/Project 2/readme.md

 ## Overview
 This project was created in Java to help us get familiar with using Semaphores and coordinating threads.
+`design.docx` shows and explains the pseudocode that the program is based on `summary.docx` provides a brief summary of how I implemented the project and what I struggled with.
 ## Instructions
 Complete commmand line used to compile the program: cd src